-• There are no user-serviceable parts inside the device except those accessible by opening the battery compartment.
-The battery compartment allows the access to the battery and the SD card.
+- There are no user-serviceable parts inside the device except those accessible by opening the battery compartment.
+The battery compartment allows the access to the battery and the SD card (under the battery). - Remote trigger sensor is an optional accessory sold separately.